microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 ## Exercise 1: Register Your App in Microsoft Entra ID and Configure Your Bot in Azure Bot Service

 Luckily for you, we’ve streamlined everything so that it’s ready to go as soon as you hit **F5**.
-However, let’s go over the specific changes you’ll need to make in the project
+However, let’s go over the specific changes you’ll need to make in the project for registering and configuring these resources.

 ### Step 1: Copy files and folders

-Copy the folder [entra](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/entra/) into the folder **infra** of your [base project](../../../src/extend-message-ext/Lab03-Enhance-NW-Teams/Northwind/).
-This will provision the Entra IDs needed for the bot as well as the one for generating appID and application ID URI.
+Copy the entire folder [entra](https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/entra/) and its contents **entra.bot.manifest.json** and  **entra.graph.manifest.json**  into the folder **infra** of your current working project folder from the previous lab.
+These files are needed to provision the Entra IDs needed for the bot as well as the one for graph for token exchange between them.

-Next copy over the files [azure.local.bicep](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.local.bicep) and [azure.parameters.local.json](../../../src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.parameters.local.json) to help with the bot registration on F5 into the same **infra** folder
+Next copy over the files [azure.local.bicep](https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.local.bicep) and [azure.parameters.local.json](https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab04-SSO-Auth/Northwind/infra/azure.parameters.local.json) to help with the bot registration on F5 into the same **infra** folder.
+This will ensure the bot service is provisioned in Azure even on local run of projec.
+This is required for this authentication flow.

 > When Teams Toolkit prepares the app it will provision a new Azure AI Bot Service into the resource group which uses the F0 SKU which grants unlimited messages to be sent to standard channels, this includes Microsoft Teams and Microsoft 365 channel (Outlook and Copilot) and does not incur a cost.

 ### Step 2: Update existing code

-Next, open file **azurebot.bicep** under **botRegistration** folder which is under **infra** folder.

-Add below code snippet after declaration of *param botAppDomain*
+Next, open file **azurebot.bicep** under **botRegistration** folder which is under **infra** folder and add below code snippet after declaration of *param botAppDomain*

 ```bicep
 param graphAadAppClientId string